ReactionMechanismGenerator/ARC/docs/source/installation.rst

     mandatory.
   * A remote server has no limitations for naming. ``cluster_soft``, ``address``, username (``un``), and ``key`` (the path to the local RSA SSH key) are mandatory.
   * Optional parameters for both local and remote servers are ``cpus`` and ``memory``.
-The number of CPUs ARC will use when spawning ESS jobs defaults to 8 unless otherwise specified under ``cpus``.
+The number of CPU cores ARC will use when spawning ESS jobs defaults to 8 unless otherwise specified under ``cpus``.
-    Likewise, the default memory is 16 GB.
-ARC will not use more than 90% of the node memory specified under ``memory``.
+    The ``memory`` parameter stands for the maximum amount of memory available to a node.
+By default, ARC will use 14 GB of memory for each ESS job.
+If a job crashes due to insufficient memory, ARC will automatically re-run the job with increased memory.
+However, ARC will not use more than 90% of the maximum node memory specified under ``memory``.
+  * Although ARC currently does not allocate computing resources dynamically based on system size or ESS, the user can manually control memory specifications for each project.
+See :ref:`Advanced Features <advanced>` for details.
+  * In certain ESS, the maximum number of CPU cores allowed for a calculation depends on system size.
+If a job crashes for this reason, ARC will attempt to re-run the job with fewer CPU cores.

 - Update the submit scripts in `ARC/arc/job/submit.py
   <https://github.com/ReactionMechanismGenerator/ARC/blob/master/arc/job/submit.py>`_